Home This Month Contact Us Sexuality SP&P Hispanic Photos

 Dignity is a prophetic voice for reform, in Church and Society.
 Wonderous how much easier it is to say so with conviction so many years after our small, first steps back in 1969 (the year of the Stonewall riots, that gave birth to the modern GLBT movement).

-Who can seriously doubt that once the Church admitted that being homosexual was not a choice for most of us, straights and gays alike would then refuse to deny us our sexuality?
-So the only "reason" that was left was how we express our love for each other; and that is an inadequate reason, one that cannot be credibly attributed to the Christ we know from the Gospels.
+Who can seriously doubt that once the Church had admitted that being homosexual was not really a choice for the most of us, straights and gays alike would then refuse to deny us our sexuality?
+So the only "reason" left was how we express our love for each other; and that is an inadequate reason, one that simply cannot be credibly attributed to the Christ whom we know from the Gospels.

-A final thought: one specific insight of Catholicism is that salvation takes place in community, including at the Eucharistic table, at Mass.
-We hope that you will join us in such celebrations, as often as you are able.
-Click Contact Us here or under the banner that is found up top, on each page of this website, for more information on how to get to Dignity Center (including a link to a Map with a zoom in and out feature, plus a link offering you specific Directions to Dignity Center).
+One more thought: one specific insight of Catholicism is that salvation takes place in a community, including at the Eucharistic table at Mass.
+We hope that you will join us in such celebrations, as often as you can do so.
+Click Contact Us here or under the banner found up top of each page of this website, for more information on how to get to Dignity Center (including a link to a Map with a zoom in and out feature, plus a link offering you specific Directions to Dignity Center).

 See you at Dignity Center.